 Given its proximity to both Geelong and Melbourne, and its reputation as an attractive and relaxed lifestyle destination, areas of the Bellarine Peninsula are under significant urban development pressure, as well as under threat from climate change risks.

-The Department of Environment, Land, Water and Planning (DELWP) will work in partnership with the City of Greater Geelong, the Borough of Queenscliffe and Traditional Owners, the Wadawurrung, to declare the Bellarine Peninsula a Distinctive Area and Landscape under the Planning and Environment Act 1987.
+The Department of Environment, Land, Water and Planning (DELWP) will work in collaboration with the Borough of Queenscliffe, the City of Greater Geelong, and Traditional Owners, the Wadawurrung People in preparing the draft Statement of Planning Policy, with input from local communities and other key stakeholders.

 On 29 October 2019 the Bellarine Peninsula was declared a Distinctive Area and Landscape under the Planning and Environment Act 1987.
 The declaration triggers the requirement to prepare a Statement of Planning Policy.

 A copy of the Declaration and map of the Declared Area are available to download in the Document Library.

 The Statement of Planning Policy will include a 50-year vision and land use strategies to better protect the unique features of the Bellarine Peninsula for current and future generations.
 It also provides the opportunity to designate long term settlement boundaries.